John Renesch: Exploring the Better Future

 Paradigm straddling can be that way too.
 If you remain loyal and invested in the old, you will have trouble with anything that challenges that worldview, precluding acceptance of anything that doesn’t make sense from that perspective.
 If you try to live in both worlds, it can drive you crazy.

 My suggestion is to invest yourself in the new paradigm, even if it hasn’t been fully formed or accepted.
 Start living from that place and let the rest of the world catch up with you.
-Remember, the old paradigm of thought doesn’t replace the old one, it simply absorbs it, continues using the bits that are still useful and releases what no longer fits.
+Remember, the new paradigm of thought doesn’t replace the old one, it simply absorbs it.
+We can continue using the bits that are still useful and release what no longer fits.

 February 09, 2013 in best practices, change management, consciousness, critical thinking, culture, future, leadership, responsibility, system thinking, wisdom | Permalink | Comments (2) | TrackBack (0)